To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 then

-print("We matched the group "..lethalgroup:tostring().."!", "killing query dead & adding requestor "..dq.localaddr:toString().." to block list")
+print("We matched the group "..lethalgroup:tostring().."! killing query dead from requestor "..dq.localaddr:toString())

 dq.rcode = -3 -- "kill"